 To enter values:

 - The first three vCenter fields must be entered manually.
-Once the credentials in those fields are validated, you can select values for the remaining fields from drop-down menus.
+Once the credentials in those fields are validated, you can select values for the remaining fields from the drop-down menus.

 - To enter values manually, click to put the cursor in the field and type the value, making sure that the case matches the value in vCenter.

-To add a new Connector Configuration
+To add a new connector configuration

-- Select the Connector Type for the platform and location where you are creating the Layer or publishing the image.
+- Select the Connector Type for the platform and location where you’re creating the layer or publishing the image.
 Then click New to open the Connector Configuration page.

 - Complete the remaining fields and click the TEST button to verify that App Layering can access the location specified using the credentials supplied.

 - Click Save.
-The new connector configuration should now be listed on the Connector page.
+Verify that the new connector configuration is listed on the Connectors page.

 Script Configuration (Optional, Advanced feature)

-When creating a new connector configuration, you can configure an optional Powershell script on any Windows machine running an App Layering Agent—the same agent used on the Provisioning Services server.
-These scripts must be stored on the same machine that the App Layering Agent is installed on, and will only run after a successful deployment of a layered image.
+When creating a connector configuration, you can configure an optional PowerShell script on any Windows machine running an App Layering agent, the same agent used on the Citrix Provisioning server.
+The scripts must be stored on the machine where the App Layering agent is installed, and will only run after a successful deployment of a layered image.

 Configure a Script

 Remember that this is an optional procedure.
-If you want a script to run each time a Layered Image is published, complete these steps using the values described in the sections that follow.
+If you want a script to run each time a layered image is published, complete these steps using the values described in the sections that follow.

-Before selecting Script Configuration page, you must save (or discard) any edits to the connector configuration settings,
+Before selecting the Script Configuration page, you must save (or discard) any edits to the connector configuration settings,

 Script Configuration fields

-- Password (optional)- The password for the specified username.
+- Password (optional)- The password for the specified user name.

 Other Script Configuration values

-When the script runs, the following variables are set and can be used in the powershell script:
+When the script runs, the following variables are set and can be used in the PowerShell script: